 All yacht insurers changed their attitude to risks associated with yachts left unattended during the Caribbean Hurricane Season after the category 5 hurricane 'Ivan' devastated Grenada, with tragic loss of life and the destruction of thousands of homes and many boats.

-These days, for most yacht insurance companies 'properly stored ashore' means leaving your boat in either a hurricane pit, a one-piece cradle or to a lesser degree, welded-together boat stands.
+These days, for most yacht insurance companies 'properly stored ashore' means leaving your boat in either a hurricane pit, a one-piece cradle or to a slightly lesser degree, welded-together boat stands.

 To the best of my knowledge, the following boatyards provide hurricane storage facilities like these - I apologize profusely if I've missed any out.